1. Introduction

 Following a review of the effectiveness of the steps we have taken this year to ensure that there is no slavery or human trafficking in our business and supply chains, we intend to continue to develop and improve our approach to respecting human rights and preventing modern slavery.

-This Statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and has been approved by the Board of RLGS on 12 April 2024.
+This Statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and has been approved by the Board of RLGS on 31 March 2025.

 Megan Beer

-RLGS Director and Group Chief Operating Officer
+RLGS Director and Chief Operating Officer